julelang/manual/src/std/io.md

 **Methods:**

-`pub fn read(mut self, mut buff: []byte): (n: int, err: Error)`\
+`pub fn read(mut self, mut buff: []byte)!: (n: int)`\
 Read bytes to buffer from stream and returns readed byte count.
 The number of bytes readed can never exceed the length of the buff.
 If the buff is larger than the number of bytes that can be read, the buffer will not cause an overflow.
-Returns 0 if error occurs.

 ---